codecrypto-academy/pfm-web2.5-oct24-1/README.md

 # Final Project Module Web 2.5

 Welcome to the Final Project Module  for Web2.5.
-This repository contains all necessary instructions to set up and launch the project, as well as additional resources to help you understand the theoretical foundations.
+This repository contains all necessary instructions to set up and launch the project, as well as additional resources to help you understand the theoretical foundations

 ## Table of Contents
 1. [Project Overview](#project-overview)